AaltoSciComp/python-for-scicomp/numpy.rst

 -----------------

 For example, consider `[1, 2.5, 'asdf', False, [1.5, True]]` -
-this is a Python string, but it has different types for every element.
+this is a Python list but it has different types for every element.
 When you do math on this, every element has to be handled separately.

 Numpy is the most used library for scientific computing.